Darragh Lenihan: Middlesbrough

-The first two matches of the 2023–24 season saw Lenihan captained Middlesbrough, which the club loss both matches before the return of Jonny Howson.
+The first two matches of the 2023–24 season saw Lenihan as Middlesbrough captain; the club lost both matches before the return of Jonny Howson.
 He scored his first goal for the club on 19 September 2023, in a 1–1 draw with Sheffield Wednesday.
 However, Lenihan was plagued with injuries that eventually saw him out for the rest of the 2023–24 season.
-At the end of the 2023–24 season, he went on to make ten appearances and scoring once in all competitions.
+During the 2023-24 season he made ten appearances in all competitions, scoring once.

-In Middlesbrough's pre–season tour of the 2024–25 season, Lenihan made his return to training after a ten months absence.
-He then made his first appearance for the club in a friendly match against Gateshead on 24 July 2024 and scored the only goal of the game.
-However, Lenihan's return was short–lived when he was out with an injury.
+In Middlesbrough's pre–season tour before the 2024–25 season, Lenihan made his return to training after a ten-month absence.
+He appeared in a friendly match against Gateshead on 24 July 2024 and scored the only goal of the game.
+However, Lenihan's return was short–lived as he was injured once again.

+On 28 May 2026, Middlesbrough announced it was releasing the player.

 International career

 Youth career

 In September 2010, Lenihan was called up to the Republic of Ireland U17 for the first time.
 He made his under-17 side debut, starting a match, in a 3–1 win against Malta U17 on 25 September 2010.
 Lenihan played in the central-midfield position, in a follow–up match, in a 2–0 win against Albania U17.
 Lenihan went on to make five appearances for the Republic of Ireland U17.

 In September 2012, Lenihan was called up by Republic of Ireland U19 in September 2012.
 He made his only under-19 appearance for Republic of Ireland, in a 1–1 draw against Latvia U19 on 8 September 2012.

 Lenihan was called up by Republic of Ireland U21 for the first time in May 2014.
 He captained the under-21 side on his debut and led the whole game, in a 1–1 draw against Qatar U23.
 He later captained Republic of Ireland U21 five more times in 2015.
 Lenihan then captained two more times for the under-21 side in early–2016.
 He went on to make fifteen appearances for Republic of Ireland U21.